Pikmin 4: Development

 On September 7, 2015, Pikmin creator Shigeru Miyamoto confirmed to Eurogamer that Pikmin 4 was in development, and "very close to completion".
 On July 7, 2016, Miyamoto said in an E3 interview with Game Rant that Pikmin 4 was still in development, though at a lower priority.
 On June 19, 2017, Miyamoto reassured Eurogamer that the game was still "progressing".
 In the years to follow, the game was widely considered vaporware until it was officially unveiled on September 13, 2022.

 Pikmin 4 was developed using Unreal Engine 4, its first use in an internally developed Nintendo EPD game, although the game was co-developed with Eighting.

-Lead staff include veteran Pikmin developer Yuji Kando, who was one of the two directors of Pikmin 3 and returned as chief director and programming director; Yutaka Hiramuki as game design and lead writer, responsible for the level design and story similarly to his responsibilities on Pikmin 3; Takashi Tezuka, who returned as the mainline series producer, a role he has held since Pikmin 2, and Shigeru Miyamoto, who returned as the general producer, the same position he had in Pikmin 3.
+Lead staff include veteran Pikmin developer Yuji Kando, who was one of the two directors of Pikmin 3 and returned as chief director and programming director; Yutaka Hiramuki as game design and lead writer, responsible for the level design and story similarly to his responsibilities on Pikmin 3; Takashi Tezuka, who returned as the mainline series producer, a role he has held since Pikmin 2, and Shigeru Miyamoto, who returned as the general producer, the same position he held in Pikmin 3.

 Throughout the series, two styles of gameplay had emerged: a shorter, more focused challenge that encourages resource management and multitasking with an ultimate time limit, seen in Pikmin (2001) and Pikmin 3, and a longer experience featuring the collection of treasures within dangerous underground caves that focus more on the aspect of resource management without time limits in Pikmin 2.
-In Pikmin 4, the team aimed to appease fans of both gameplay types by trying to mix both styles into one, as well as make a highly approachable and accessible game, considering the series' relative lack of success in reaching general audiences.
+In Pikmin 4, the team aimed to appease fans of both gameplay types by trying to mix both styles into one, as well as making a more approachable and accessible game, considering the series' relative struggle in reaching general audiences.
 Additionally, the team wanted to incorporate new and exciting elements as selling points, such as Oatchi.
 This resulted in an extended development period, with many discussions among staff.

 Release

 Pikmin 4 was announced by Shigeru Miyamoto in a Nintendo Direct on September 13, 2022.
 The teaser trailer gives a brief glimpse of the game's environment, without any gameplay or story details.
 Nintendo announced that the Pikmin T-shirt worn by Miyamoto during the announcement would be released at the Nintendo New York store and Nintendo's website.
 In the February 8, 2023, Nintendo Direct, Pikmin 4 was revealed to launch on July 21, 2023.
 A demo was released on June 29, 2023.
+In the September 2026 Nintendo Direct, Nintendo announced a Nintendo Switch 2 Edition of the game, scheduled to be released on November 12, 2026.

+Fan culture

-GamesRadar+ and IGN reported that fans were purchasing 15-second slots on billboards in New York City's Times Square to advertise the game less than two weeks before its release.
-Some of these submissions from the Pikmin community included things such as a video of Olimar twerking, a picture of a Bulbmin, Fiddlebert, and many other images advertising Pikmin 4.
+Less than two weeks before the release of Pikmin 4, fans were purchasing 15-second slots on billboards in New York City's Times Square to advertise the game.
+Submissions from the Pikmin community included meme images advertising Pikmin 4.